Extracts autofluorescence spectra from an unstained sample. Intended for use

 - unstained.sample

-Path and file name for a unstained sample FCS file.
+Path and file name for an unstained sample FCS file.
 The sample type and processing (protocol) method should match the fully stained samples to which the AF will be applied, ideally.

 - asp